oyhah/cse234-w25/syllabus.md

 **In this year of CSE234 offering, we will focus more on "ML systems" other than "data systems"**.

 The course is organized into three parts, covering the following topics.
-1. **Basicss**: deep learning, autodiff, CUDA programming, ML hardware
+1. **Basics**: deep learning, autodiff, CUDA programming, ML hardware
 2. **ML systems and optimizations**: Dataflow graph systems, ML compilation, memory and graph optimization, ML parallelism, parallelization
 3. **LLM systems**: LLM training, data curation, inference and serving, attention optimization, scaling law, RAG